timmo001/home-panel/docs/docs/index.md

 [![Docker Pulls][pulls-shield]][dockerhub]
 [![Anchore Image Overview][anchore-shield]][anchore]

 A touch-compatible web-app for controlling the home.
+Integrates with [Home Assistant][hass] as an alternative / additional frontend.

 ## Features

-- Supports and can be used as alternate frontend for [Home Assistant](https://www.home-assistant.io/)
+- Supports and can be used as alternate frontend for [Home Assistant][hass]
 - Supports MJPEG and related image-based camera/image feeds
 - Add weather and weather icons using Home Assistant's [Dark Sky](https://www.home-assistant.io/components/weather.darksky/) component